-If you are living in your landlord's home or renting from a local authority or a social housing organisation (such as housing association accommodation or student accommodation let by a recognised educational institution) you are not covered by this legislation.
+If you are renting a room in your landlord's home or renting from a local authority or a social housing organisation (such as housing association accommodation or student accommodation let by a recognised educational institution) you are not covered by this legislation.
 See Repossession of rented social housing for information on procedures that local authorities must follow if asking their tenants to leave.

 How easily your landlord can end your tenancy depends on the type of tenancy you have and how long you have been in the accommodation.
 Your landlord must always give you valid written notice when asking you to leave - see 'Reasons and notice of termination' and 'Notice periods' below.

-If you have a fixed-term tenancy, the landlord cannot normally end the tenancy unless you are in breach of your obligations – read more here.
+If you have a fixed-term tenancy, the landlord cannot normally end the tenancy unless you are in breach of your obligations – read more on the PRTB's website.